asdfugil/mgplayz-bot/README.md

 ## MGPlayz' Bot
 A discord.js bot made by MGPlayzYT.
+Features a meme command, voice commands, and more!

 ## Releases
 * (Current) v1.0.0